Code-Institute-Submissions/soundkissstudio/README.md

 In addition the tool flagged up 6 x Selected recording icon links without title texts - CORRECTED

-With these error addressed these were the results.
+With these errors addressed these were the results.

 ![Wave Errors corrected for index.html](https://github.com/alexjohnives/soundkissstudio/blob/master/assets/images/wavetestcompleteindex.png)